-Within this programme, the Copernicus INS TAC is a distributed service integrating data from different sources for operational needs in oceanography.
-The Copernicus INS TAC integrates and quality controls in a homogeneous manner in situ data from data providers in order to fit the needs of internal and external users.
-It provides access to integrated datasets of core parameters for initialization, assimilation into and validation of ocean numerical models, which are used for forecasting, analysis and reanalysis of ocean physical and biogeochemical conditions.
-Since the primary objective of Copernicus Marine is to forecast ocean state, the initial focus has been on observations from autonomous observatories at sea (e.g. floats, buoys, gliders, ferryboxes, drifters, and ships of opportunity).
+- 55 needs in oceanography.
+The Copernicus INS TAC integrates and quality controls in a homogeneous manner in situ data from outside CMEMS data providers in order to fit the needs of internal and external users.
+It provides access to integrated datasets of core parameters for initialization, forcing assimilation and validation of ocean numerical models, which are used for forecasting, analysis and re-analysis of ocean physical and biogeochemical conditions.
+Since the primary objective of CMEMS is to forecast ocean state, the initial focus has been on observations from autonomous observatories at sea (e.g. floats, buoys, - 60 gliders, ferryboxes, drifters, and ships of opportunity).
 The second objective is to set up a system for re-analysis purposes that requires products integrated over the past 25 to 60 years.
-The Copernicus Marine INS TAC comprises a global in-situ centre and 6 regional in-situ centres, one for each EuroGOOS Regional Ocean Observing System (ROOS).
-The INS TAC has been designed to fulfil the Copernicus Marine Core Service needs and the EuroGOOS ROOS needs.
-The focus is on essential ocean variables (EOVs) that are presently necessary for Copernicus Monitoring and Forecasting Centres, namely temperature, salinity, sea level, current, waves, chlorophyll / fluorescence, oxygen and nutrients.
-Additional atmospheric parameters (such as wind, air temperature, air pressure, etc.) are added by some ROOSes to these regional in-situ portals to fulfil additional downstream applications needs.
+The Copernicus INS TAC comprises a global in-situ center and 6 regional in-situ centers, one for each EuroGOOS Regional Ocean Observing System (ROOS).
+The INS TAC has been designed to fulfill the Copernicus Marine Core Service needs and the EuroGOOS ROOS needs.
+The focus is on parameters that are presently necessary for Copernicus Monitoring and Forecasting Centers, namely temperature, salinity, sea level, current, - 65 waves, chlorophyll / fluorescence, oxygen and nutrients.
+Additional atmospheric parameters (such as wind, air temperature, air pressure, etc.) are added by some ROOSes to these regional in-situ portals to fulfill additional downstream applications needs.

-For near-real-time and delayed mode products, the Copernicus Marine In-Situ Thematic Assembly Centre, is connected to the GOOS global networks and each Regional Ocean Observing System (ROOS) of EuroGOOS.
-In the case of DM products, it is also connected to the SeaDataNet Network, which comprises National Oceanographic Data Centres (NODCs).
-The Copernicus INS TAC integrates data from various observation programs, including Argo, OceanGliders, Data Buoy Cooperation Panel (DBCP), OceanSITES, and ship data obtained via NODCs, leveraging the GOOS networks observations.
+For NRT (Near-Real-Time) and DM (Delayed Mode) products, the Copernicus INS TAC (In-Situ Thematic Assembly Centre) is connected to the OceanOPS networks and each Regional Ocean Observing System (ROOS) of EuroGOOS.
+In the case of

+70 DM products, it is also connected to the SeaDataNet Network, which comprises National Oceanographic Data Centers (NODCs).
+The Copernicus INS TAC integrates data from various observation programs, including Argo, Everyone's Gliding Observatories (EGO), Data Buoy Cooperation Panel (DBCP), OceanSITES, and ship data obtained via NODCs, leveraging the AtlantOS observations.
 Whenever possible, the Copernicus INS TAC adheres to the standards developed within the SeaDataNet framework.